PDF Security FAQs – DRM PDF Protection without Passwords

 Can I restrict registration of licenses to only company employees?

-You can restrict or allow various IP address ranges to ensure that only users from known locations can register.
+You can restrict or allow various IP address ranges and country locations to ensure that only users from known locations can register.

 NOTE: This feature is only available in Safeguard Enterprise PDF DRM.

 Can I suspend licenses so that they are no longer availabe to re-use?